guillaume-soulard/jfsql/README.md

 * in : some values fix values
 * like : true if the property contains the specifier string (only on text)
 * between : test if the property is between the two specified values (works on all types but became unstable on texts)
-* match (work in progress) true if the property match the specified regex. (only on text)
+* match true if the property match the specified regex. (only on text)

 Exemples :